Stop Normalization of Deviation with Normalization of Excellence

-What keeps other industries from adopting the Rickover’s management systems to achieve equally outstanding performance in their industries?
-The systems Rickover used to achieve excellence are outside the experience of most senior executives and applying the management systems REQUIRES focussed persistence from the highest levels of management.
+What keeps other industries from adopting Rickover’s management systems to achieve equally outstanding performance in their industries?
+The systems Rickover used to achieve excellence are outside the experience of most senior executives, and applying the management systems REQUIRES focussed persistence from the highest levels of management.

 Sometimes Rickover’s testimony to Congress may not be clear to someone who has not experienced life in the Nuclear Navy.
 Therefore, I will explain (translate from Nuclear Navy terminology) what Rickover meant and provide readers with examples from my Nuclear Navy career and from other industries.